GDGToulouse/site-devfest-2019/content/faq/index.md

 ### Where and when will DevFest take place?

-Le DevFest Toulouse 2019 a lieu le jeudi 3 octobre au Centre de Congrés Pierre Baudis.
+Le DevFest Toulouse 2019 takes place on Thursday, October 3 at the [Congress Centre Pierre Baudis](https://goo.gl/maps/vDmHc8mFQtD2).

 ### How to get there?